 Is an associate’s degree in programming worth it?

 Associate’s degrees and full bachelor’s degrees can be great options for prospective students.
 They have the advantage of providing face-time with professors, the opportunity to network with students and faculty, and a rigid structure that incentivizes you to keep moving forward.
+Some jobs, like the ones listed here on Jooble, are specific to associate-level programmers.

 How much do computer programmers make?